 Watkins Glen State Park is stunning in every season and every time of day.
 However, the Gorge Trail closes each winter, usually in late October until Mid-May due to dangerous ice.
 Check the NY State Park Website for updated trail conditions and seasonal closures.

-Spring in Watkins Glen: Once the Gorge Trail reopens in spring, the snow melt and rain cause a huge volume of water to cascade through the gorge.
-Visiting in spring is the best time to see the waterfalls at their peak volume.
+Once the Gorge Trail reopens in spring, the snow melt and rain cause a huge volume of water to cascade through the gorge.
+Spring is the best time to visit Watkins Glen State Park to see the waterfalls at their peak volume.

-Summer in Watkins Glen: Summers in Watkins Glen are hot and crowded.
-Plan to arrive as early in the day as possible to avoid both.
+During the summer, Watkins Glen is hot and crowded.
+Plan to arrive as early in the day as possible to avoid both the temps and the crowds!

 Best Time of Day to Visit Watkins Glen